 Apples are a popular and important part of the human diet worldwide because they are full of vitamins and antioxidants.
 In addition to being eaten fresh apples are also processed into other products such as drinks, dried fruit, baked goods, etc. The health value of apples, however, can be seriously compromised by pesticide applications during a growing season.
-According to the Environmental Working Group Report (1999), a total of 36 chemical pesticides were detected on over 90% of the apples they tested from conventional apple farms in the US.
-These chemicals are harmful to human health, especially to children (Wiles et al. 1999).
-Organophosphate, one of the most effective and therefore popular pesticides of apple trees, is a designated nerve agent that can alter brain function (Leong 2009).
+According to the Environmental Working Group (1999), a total of 36 chemical pesticides were detected on over 90 percent of the apples they tested from conventional apple farms in the USA.
+These chemicals are harmful to human health, especially to children (Wiles et al., 1999).
+Organophosphate, one of the most effective and therefore popular pesticides of apple trees, is a designated nerve agent that can alter brain function (Leong, 2009).
 Recognizing these problems, government agencies, many environmental groups, NGOs, such as National Sustainable Agriculture Information Services (NSAIS) and the Organic Materials Review Institute (OMRI), have committed huge efforts to promote and facilitate organic apple farming.
-Even consumers' demand for organic fruit has increased significantly since 2000 (Grubinger 2006, Hipps 2011).
-However, we have to admit that apples are among the most difficult crops to grow organically, especially in areas of the US with a moist climate.
-These areas are generally located east of the "tree line" (approximately the 97th meridian) (NSAIS 2011).
-Apple growers in the Northeast consider organic farming impractical for commercial production due to the astronomical labor cost.
-That is why only 5% of US organic apples are from the east (Sayre 2004).
+Even consumers' demand for organic fruit has increased significantly since 2000 (Grubinger, 2006; Hipps, 2011).
+However, we have to admit that apples are among the most difficult crops to grow organically, especially in areas of the USA with a moist climate.
+These areas are generally located east of the "tree line" (approximately the 97th meridian) (NSAIS, 2011).
+Apple growers in the northeast consider organic farming impractical for commercial production due to the astronomical labor cost.
+That is why only 5 percent of US organic apples are from the east (Savre, 2004).

-Although facing higher production costs, some apple growers in the Northeastern US are committed to organic farming, due to a sense of responsibility for their own health, the health of consumers, and the environment.
+Although facing higher production costs, some apple growers in the northeastern USA are committed to organic farming, due to a sense of responsibility for their own health, the health of consumers, and the environment.
 They profit by marketing their unappealing product for use in cider and other processed food and directly marketing their best apples to consumers because the retail price is much higher than the wholesale price.
 Although it can be a long road ahead, the future of organic farming will be made easier with development of new technologies and the advance of producer and consumer education.
-An economically and ecologically successful apple business is always built on self-learning and ad hoc practice in respond to sitespecific conditions (NSAIS 2011).
+An economically and ecologically successful apple business is always built on self-learning and ad hoc practice in respond to site-specific conditions (NSAIS, 2011).

 Currently, China is the world's largest exporter of apple juice.
-Apple juice concentrate imported from China increased from 1.1 billion liters in 1998 to 2.3 billion litters in 2008 in the US (USDA 2011).
-China also dominates the world market for fresh apples, especially in Australia (Department of Agriculture, Fisheries and Forestry 2011) and Asia.
+Apple juice concentrate imported from China increased from 1.1 billion liters in 1998 to 2.3 billion liters in 2008 in the USA (USDA, 2011a).
+China also dominates the world market for fresh apples, especially in Australia (Department of Agriculture, Fisheries and Forestry, 2011) and Asia.
 Rigorous inspection for food safety requires the Chinese government to tighten its regulations.
-The focus is on labor-intensive products including vegetables, fruits, and meat (Bingsheng 2001).
-Only the most appealing and pesticide free apples are qualified for export, which becomes the driving force behind "organic" management of apple farms in China.
-Government subsidy and cheap labor keep apple growers profitable (Gleason and McGuire 2003).
+The focus is on labor-intensive products including vegetables, fruits, and meat (Bingsheng, 2001).
+Only the most appealing and pesticide-free apples are qualified for export, which becomes the driving force behind "organic" management of apple farms in China.
+Government subsidy and cheap labor keep apple growers profitable (Gleason and McGuire, 2003).

 In this study, we compare differences in apple farm pest management practices and evaluate their economic and environmental effectiveness.
 This can serve as a basis for future experimental design to improve pest management practices.
-The comparison is based on data collected from a conventional apple farm in western New York (Williamson, NY, 43°13'26"N, 77°11'09"W), an organic apple farm in eastern Pennsylvania (Kutztown, PA, 40 °31'03'N, 75 °46'36"W), and a traditional apple farm in Shaanxi province of North China (Luochuan, 35 °59'00"N, 109 °30'06"E).
+The comparison is based on data collected from a conventional apple farm and an organic apple farm in the northeastern USA and a traditional apple farm in north China.
 All findings reported here are preliminary results.